Vic-More/alx-low_level_programming/0x10-variadic_functions/README.md

-header file that contains all function prototypes
+a function that returns the sum of all its parameters